 Q. Can I apply in person?

-A. No. Applications and payment can only be submitted online.
-All supplemental documentation MUST be mailed and postmarked within five calendar days.
+A. No. Applications and payment must be submitted online.
+All supplemental documentation may be uploaded to the application online by five p.m. within five calendar days of application submission, or mailed and postmarked within five calendar days.
 At no time will MMD staff receive applications in person.
 Please be aware that there is no drop-box available.